2020-2021 Academic Year

 - Other educational terms and conditions such as meetings with health professionals, reflective essays, participation in a Community Impact Circle, readings, or other educational measures as appropriate.

 Appeals.
-Appeals must be received within 24 hours of receipt of the outcome letter and will normally be considered only when: (1) there is relevant new evidence that was not reasonably available to be presented to the Dean and that in the judgment of the Appeal Officer the introduction of the information may have changed the finding and/or outcome by the Dean; or (2) when a substantial procedural error by the University or Dean is demonstrated and in the reasonable judgment of the Appeal Officer such error is sufficient enough that it may have materially affected the decision of the Dean.
+Appeals must be received within 3 business days of receipt of the outcome letter and will normally be considered only when: (1) there is relevant new evidence that was not reasonably available to be presented to the Dean and that in the judgment of the Appeal Officer the introduction of the information may have changed the finding and/or outcome by the Dean; or (2) when a substantial procedural error by the University or Dean is demonstrated and in the reasonable judgment of the Appeal Officer such error is sufficient enough that it may have materially affected the decision of the Dean.
 Appeal decisions will be based on the information provided in the file, including the letter of appeal submitted by the student.
 If it is determined that the appeal has merit, the Appeal Officer may reduce the severity or terms of the community status and/or accompanying terms or may change the findings.

 Student Organizations will go through the Student Conduct Procedures for Student Groups for all matters, including those related to the COVID-19 requirements.
 Organizations may be put on social probation or interim removal by the appropriate administrator while the conduct process is ongoing.